Events - Event View

-Held during National Bike Month, the Ride of Silence raisess awareness to motorists, police & public officials that cyclists have a legal right to public roadways.
+Held during National Bike Month, the Ride of Silence raises awareness to motorists, police & public officials that cyclists have a legal right to public roadways.
 It also celebrates and honors the lives of cyclists who've been injured or killed while riding on public roadways, and remembers all those are lost in traffic crashes.
 All traffic deaths are preventable.
-This is a worldwide event with about 400 rides taking place May 16.
+This is a worldwide event with about 400 rides taking place this week.

-Since 2001, an astonishing total of 1017 people lost their lives on the roads in our four county area, which include 128 pedestrians, and 16 cyclists.
+Since 2001, an astonishing total of 1082 people lost their lives on the roads in our four county (Leon, Gadsden, Wakulla, Jefferson) area, which include 145 pedestrians, and 17 cyclists.
 We believe all these deaths are preventable with good infrastructure and attentive driving.
 This ride is a ride to remember all those killed on the road, to think about all those that have lost their relatives and friends, and reminds us we all have a responsibility to drive and ride with care.